chanmj96/Wumpus_World/README.md

 Instructions for a Linux based operating system
 ----------------------------------------------

-First make sure you have C++ library and G++ compiler installed.
-If you're using Ubuntu based Linux distribution you can use the following command to install required tools:
+First make sure you have the C++ library and G++ compiler installed.
+If you're using a Ubuntu based Linux distribution you can use the following command to install required tools:

     sudo apt-get install build-essential